magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 the time to decide.
 The choice is yours to make.
 If you are to be liberated it is at this point.

-[^1]: The Thai word for , ‘*pop*’, would have been a familiar term to
+[^1]: The Thai word for *bhava*, ‘*pop*’, would have been a familiar
-    Ajahn Chah’s audience.
+    term to Ajahn Chah’s audience.
 It is generally understood to mean ‘sphere of rebirth’.
 Ajahn Chah’s usage of the word here is somewhat unconventional, emphasizing a more practical application of the term.